richardso21/resume/RSOresume.typ

   ("01/2023", "05/2024"),
 )[
   - Lectured biweekly to 50+ students on computer architecture foundations, the C language, and memory allocation concepts.
-  - Developed unit testing suites, docker images for auto-grading, and course software for 1000+ students per semester.
+  - Developed unit testing suites, docker images for auto-grading, and course software for *1000+ students per semester*.
 ]

 #resumeEntry(